 - the pool safety standard applies to indoor pools as well as outdoor pools

-- all swimming pools need to be included on the state-based pool safety register by 4 November 2011
+- all swimming pools need to be included on the state-based pool safety register

 - safety barriers are mandatory for all portable pools and spas deeper than 300 millimeters.

 If a building such as a home, unit or hotel room is within the pool fence perimeter, it needs to be fenced from the pool.
 This includes buildings with living areas such as games rooms.
 Toilet facilities and change rooms may be located within the pool area, but these structures must not provide a thoroughfare into the pool enclosure from outside.

 How the pool safety standards have to be met

 Pool owners must comply with the pool safety standards.